amkhrjee/wp/readme.md

 For bulk downloading from multiple links, create a file with one link per line.

+When bulk downloading, the `--save` flag is automatically added.

 ### How to get `wp`

 Checkout the Releases page and download the binary from the latest  release for your machine.
 Currently only linux builds are available.